KFreon/KaelsKabbage/content/posts/21-html5-video-and-images-for-web/index.md

 It's encoding time!

 # Images
-The two base image types are png and jpg.
-Generally speaking:
-- png is:
-    - Lossless (No image data is destroyed)
-    - Higher quality
-    - Larger on disk
-- jpg is:
-    - Lossy (Image data is destroyed to save space)
-    - Lower quality
-    - Significantly smaller (usually)

-With that in mind, png's are a lot of unnecessary bytes to transfer, and while jpg is less, it suffers visually.
+Generally speaking, png's are a lot of unnecessary bytes to transfer, and while jpg is less bytes, it suffers visually.
-What options do we have?
+The only one I really considered was Webp as AVIF isn't supported yet and webp is widely supported.

 ## Webp
 [Webp](https://developers.google.com/speed/webp) is a Google driven format based on their VP8 (VP9 now?) video compression, just being applied to a single image.
 It's USUALLY a fair bit smaller than a jpg with better quality.

-SIZE COMPARISON
-CONVERT STRINGS

-## AVIF
-MAYBE?
+I say usually because sometimes it can be higher, but generally it's lower.

+{{< image path="img/WebpComparison" alt="Comparison of webp compared to png and jpg" >}}

+The original images were two of my renders, and as the above comparison shows, webp is smaller and that size difference can vary a LOT.
+Quality-wise, they're almost indistinguishable (you can check by viewing them in the [renders]() page - clicking them gives the png version)

+### Command Line
+`cwebp sword.png -o sword.webp -mt -m 6 -pass 10 -q 90`

+- mt = multithreading
+- m 6 = quality/compression speed.
+0-6, higher is slower but smaller.
+- pass 10 = Higher is more time spent looking for quality
+- q 90 = quality 0-100, higher is better

 # Video
 Quick breakdown:

 - [h264](https://trac.ffmpeg.org/wiki/Encode/H.264)
     - Very common and widespread
     - Decent balance between encoding speed, filesize, and quality